beauchamplab/rave/Installation.md

 [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/)

-2. After installing R, make sure that you install Xcode from the Mac App Store: ( [here](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/) is an article in case of errors)
+2. After installing R, make sure that you install Xcode from the Mac App Store: ( [here](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/) is a helpful article in case of errors)

-Open terminal (from Application), enter
+Open Terminal (in the Applications folder), enter

 ```
 xcode-select --install